Am I really going to do it myself, in my room?

 - You’ll need to carry a bag of dirty clothes with you during your free time.

 - You’ll need to read the instructions for buying soap in a foreign language, and have the correct amount in euro for change.

 - You’ll need to read the instructions for operating the washing machine and dryer in a foreign language, and have the correct amount of change to operate the machines.

 - It will take about 2 hours, and you’ll need to do it during free time, when you would be sight seeing.

 Is this a good idea?
 What do you think?

 What do I do with my dirty laundry if no one is coming to pick up my stuff after the concert?

 There are washing machines and dryers in the dorm, so you can do a load of laundry after the recording session.

-There is no charge for using them, but you will need to supply your own soap (which you will already have for washing clothes while on tour.)
+There is a charge for using them, and you will need to supply your own soap (which you will already have for washing clothes while on tour.)